 Welcome to our School

-In March 2012 OFSTED inspected our school.
+In March 2012 and January 2015 OFSTED inspected our school.
 We were delighted by the outcome of both inspections, which concluded that “Priestley Smith is an outstanding school”.

 We are an all age specialist centre for pupils with severe sight loss.
 All of our teaching staff are experienced and qualified teachers of the Visually Impaired.
 Our support staff are also all trained to a very high standard.